rafaelfl/simpleqrscanner/README.md

 If you are using the Cocoon.io, just add it to your plugins list, or add `<plugin name="https://github.com/rafaelfl/cordova-gizwits-scan-qrcode.git" spec="https://github.com/rafaelfl/cordova-gizwits-scan-qrcode.git"/>` to your `config.xml`.

 It's really simple!
-Enloy it! :)
+Enjoy it! :)

 If you liked the plugin, or even you you have a suggestion (ou a bug correction >.<), send me an email!